 Become Acquainted with the Different Types of Hybrid Systems

 There are a variety of different hybrid designs on the road today, all of which provide various levels of performance and fuel economy.
 You’ll want to know what type of system is in the car you’re considering, as some designs are more efficient than others.

 The four primary types of hybrid systems include:

 - Micro: The lowest level of hybridization, which is referred to as a micro-hybrid system, uses a small motor primarily for the purpose of restarting the vehicle from an idle stop.
-An example is the 2-Mode hybrid system found in select General Motors trucks and SUVs.
+An example is the belt alternator starter (BAS) system found on select General Motors vehicles.

 - Mild: The next step up is a mild hybrid system, in which a full-strength electric motor assists the gasoline engine but never powers the vehicle’s drive wheels directly.
 An example is the Integrated Motor Assist (IMA) system found in many Honda hybrids.
 Some cars, such as certain Hyundai models, also add a small, belt-driven motor to the equation, turning the setup into what some consider a medium hybrid system.

 - Full: A full hybrid system uses one or more electric motors.
 The motor(s) can assist the gasoline engine or power the vehicle’s drive wheels directly at low speeds.
 An example is Toyota’s Synergy Drive System, which is used in most of the brand’s hybrid models.

 - Plug-in: With a plug-in hybrid electric vehicle (PHEV), the battery pack can be recharged by the gas engine, through regenerative braking, or by plugging the car into an electrical outlet.
 All PHEVs can travel a short distance solely on electrical power under certain conditions.
 One example of a PHEV is the Toyota Prius Prime.